matsim-vsp/matsim-vsp.github.io/_pages_en/index.md

 So for example:

 - Kai Nagel can be emailed at `kai.nagel.vsp [at] posteo.net`
-- All full-time staff can be reached in the same manner.
+- All regular staff can be reached in the same manner.

 ---